 - 1 teaspoon (5g) Diamond Crystal kosher salt; for table salt, use about half as much by volume or the same weight

 - 5 teaspoons (12g) Kashmiri red chili powder (see note)

 - 1 teaspoon (2g) ginger powder

-In a dry sauté pan over medium heat and working with one spice at a time, toast cumin seeds, coriander seeds, fennel seeds, and ajwain until just warm and fragrant, taking care not to burn the seeds.
-Set each aside as it is done.
+In a dry sauté pan over medium heat, working with one spice at a time, toast cumin seeds, coriander seeds, fennel seeds, and ajwain until just warm and fragrant, taking care not to burn the seeds.
+Set each spice aside as it is done.

-In a blender, spice grinder, or mortar and pestle, combine all the toasted spices along with the dried mint, kala namak, salt, green mango powder, tamarind powder, black peppercorns, chili powder, and ginger powder, and grind to a fine powder.
-If using a spice grinder with a limited capacity, grind all the ingredients in batches, then thoroughly combine in a small mixing bowl.
+In a high-powered blender or spice grinder, or using a mortar and pestle, combine all toasted spices along with dried mint, kala namak, salt, green mango powder, tamarind powder, black peppercorns, chili powder, and ginger powder.
+Grind to a fine powder.
+If using a spice grinder with a limited capacity, grind each ingredient in batches, then thoroughly combine in a small mixing bowl.

-Store in an airtight container in a cool, dry place for up to 3 months.
-The masala's flavor is best the next day, after the spices get a chance to mingle.
+Store masala in an airtight container in a cool, dry place for up to 3 months.
+The masala's flavor is best the day after making, once the spices have had a chance to mingle.